SarvagyaSrivastava56/ucs503p-202526odd-greenbyte/DEPLOYMENT_GUIDE.md

 ## 🎉 You're Live!

-Your Campus Event Hub is now accessible worldwide at:
+Your UniConnect is now accessible worldwide at:
 **https://campusevent-7hlf2m5j5-piyush-raj-s-projects-847bd91e.vercel.app**

 Share it with your campus community! 🎓